colinbousige/BoroML/scripts/adaptive_learning/README.md

 It will copy the python script `$HOME/Boro_ML/bin/iteration_tools/adaptive_training.py` in the current directory, and launch the script on `node26`.

+## Note

+`stock.data` is a file containing all the structures that will be used in the adaptive learning procedure.
+It is usually created with the script `xLAMMPStoNNP` that gathers all structures in a LAMMPS trajectory into an n2p2-type `stock.data` file.
+If created by this script, all energies and forces are set to 0 since they are not known at the DFT level.

+In case you have already computed some structures with DFT, you can still include them in the `stock.data` file.
+In this case, all structures that have non zero energies will be extracted to individual `vasp/OUTCAR_i.inp` files.
+This way, they will be detected as already computed and not be computed again during the adaptive learning procedure.

 ## List of available classes:

 - `SlurmJob`